 The Birth of the Accidental Caregiver

 About a decade ago I'm pursuing an acting career in Los Angeles when my friend Tom answers an ad on Craigslist to be a caregiver for a 92-year-old woman.
 He gets the job, moves into her house, and tells me about this "amazing" woman he's living with.
-One day he says they need another caregiver, and asks if I'm interested.
-The answer is easy: no. I came to Hollywood to be an actor, not a caregiver, and besides, I'm not even remotely qualified, I'm medically challenged, and, like any actor, exceedingly self-obsessed.
-But he insists I'm the only person he trusts to do it.
-Since I'm a loyal friend, I agree to meet her.
+One day he says they need another caregiver and asks if I'm interested.
+The answer is easy: no. I tell him I came to Hollywood to be an actor, not a caregiver, and besides, I'm not even remotely qualified, I'm medically challenged, and, like any actor, self-obsessed.
+But "You're the only person I trust to do it," he insists.
+I agree to meet her.
 But that's it.
-A harmless tea.
-I'm not promising anything.
+No promises.

-Maria never got to read the book, but I know she's well aware that I share with audiences what they could never get from any movie or history book: her peerless Joie de Vivre that will be a part of me forever.
+Maria never got to read the book, but I know she knows that I share with audiences what they could never get from any movie or history book: her peerless Joie de Vivre that will be a part of me forever.